devMEremenko/XcodeBenchmark/ReadMe.md

 - Download and install [Xcode](https://apps.apple.com/us/app/xcode/id497799835).
 - Open Xcode and install `additional tools` (Xcode should suggest it automatically).
 - [Download](https://github.com/devMEremenko/XcodeBenchmark/archive/master.zip) and unarchive XcodeBenchmark project.
-- Change permissions of `benchmark.sh` to allow running in `Terminal`
-    - Drag & drop `XcodeBenchmark` folder to `Terminal` app
-    - Run `chmod 777 benchmark.sh` in Terminal

 ## Before each test

-1. Disconnect a network cable and turn off WiFi.
+1. Disconnect the network cable and turn off WiFi.
 2. Make sure to disable all software running at startup
     - Go to `System Preferences` -> `Users and Groups` -> `User` -> `Login Items`.
     - Empty the list.